When it comes to taking an Omega 3 supplement, some people swear by the health benefits of krill oil.

-Recent footage has revealed that in some fish farms, the fish are polluted, deformed and rife with pesticides.
+Recent footage has revealed that in some fish farms, the fish are polluted with heavy metals, deformed and rife with pesticides.

 Studies have shown that farmed fish contain lesser amounts of omega-3 fatty acids than wild-caught fish, as well as providing 20% less protein.

 To make matters worse, farmed fish tend to be fattier with a higher concentration of omega 6.
 This can result in imbalances in the levels of omega-3 and omega-6 fatty acids, which can eventually cause inflammation in the body.